What sounds indicate your brake system may be having issues? Squeaking, growling or vibrations could soon become a serious problem for your vehicle.

 - Vibrations: If pressing on the brake creates a vibrating or pulsating sensation, the rotor may be worn down or warped.

 - Soft and Spongy: When your brake system is perfectly aligned and performing up to par, you’ll feel some resistance or a firm sensation whenever you press down on the pedal.
-Once that lessens, your system might be dealing with a:
+Once that lessens, your system might be dealing with a leak or gap in the brake lines, a poorly aligned pedal or failing brakes.

 Because your brake system is integral to vehicle operation and your safety, it’s imperative to have it evaluated once you notice any of these signs.
 After DaSilva’s technicians assess your system and its parts, your car may need: